vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ```
 <!-- /* cSpell:enable */ -->

-Now that you have successfully created the AKO deployment config, you need to apply the cluster labels while deploying the workload clusters to enable NSX Advanced Load Balancer L7 Ingress with NodePortLocal mode.
+Now that you have successfully created the AKO deployment config, you need to apply the cluster labels while deploying the workload clusters to enable NSX Advanced Load Balancer L7 Ingress with the NodePortLocal mode.

 ## <a id=deploy-tkg-shared-services> </a> Deploy Tanzu Kubernetes Grid Shared Services Cluster